venkateshellaboina/Dataset-for-NewsArticles-Disasters/README.md

 Helps in training your model regarding disaster based events.

-Has information about how,when a disaster-event has occured and also the casualties count if any.
+Has information about how, when a disaster-event has occured and also the casualties count if any.